Co1lin/notes/docs/Priciple of Economics/The Data of Macroeconomics.md

 \text{Inflation rate in year 2} = { \text{GDP deflator in year 2} - \text{GDP deflator in year 1} \over \text{GDP deflator in year 1} } \times 100
 $$

+### Meaning of GDP

+GDP does not directly measure those things that make life worthwhile, but it does measure our ability to obtain many of the inputs for a worthwhile life.

+GDP is not a *perfect* measure of well-being.

+## Measuring the Cost of Living

+### The Consumer Price Index

+**Consumer Price Index (CPI)**: a measure of <u>the overall cost</u> of the goods and services bought by a typical consumer